 Where do you find this information to create spot-on buyer personas?

 - Customer quizzes, surveys, interviews, and ratings

 - Research what your market is saying on social media

 - A/B testing

 - Your own sales data

-Make Every Day Customer Delight Day
+4. Make Every Day Customer Delight Day

 Do you consistently offer value to your customers?
-The occasional sale isn’t going to cut it.
-We’re living in a customer-centric world where the leading brands dish out plenty of relevant, worthwhile goodies.
+The occasional sale won’t cut it.
+We’re living in a customer-centric world where leading brands dish out plenty of relevant, worthwhile goodies.

 - Informational webinars on how to get more out of a product or service – this is especially effective for software services and tech gadgets

-- Consistent newsletters that offer advice, tips, and how-to’s
+- Consistent newsletters that offer advice, tips, and how-tos

 - Helpful eBooks that your customers can download for free on your website and maybe a 10% discount for them to enjoy on their next purchase as well